jamesplease/bestfetch/README.md

 ### Motivation

-A common feature of modern web frameworks is that they deduplicate HTTP requests that are exactly the same.
-Deduping requests is a useful feature that makes a great deal of sense to exist as a standalone lib.
+A common feature of librareis or frameworks that make HTTP requests is that they deduplicate requests that are exactly the same.
+I find that deduplicating requests is a useful feature that makes sense as a standalone lib.

-And that's why I made Fetch Dedupe.

 ### Installation